AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-ref-types.md

 ---
-description: By tracking and recording the visitors’' referring sites for each visit, you can determine how visitors found out about your site for each visit.
+description: By tracking and recording the visitors'' referring sites for each visit, you can determine how visitors found out about your site for each visit.
-seo-description: By tracking and recording the visitors’' referring sites for each visit, you can determine how visitors found out about your site for each visit.
+seo-description: By tracking and recording the visitors'' referring sites for each visit, you can determine how visitors found out about your site for each visit.
 seo-title: Referrer Type
 solution: Analytics
 title: Referrer Type